neurosynth/nsviewer/README.md

 and point your browser to http://localhost:8888.

-For automated building and copying the updated viewer.js to your examples directory (recommended!), install the `guard` and `guard-shell` ruby gems, and run:
+Note that you'll need to manually copy lib/viewer.js to examples/js/viewer.js every time you update the source files.
+Alternatively (and recommended!), for automated building, browserifying, and copying the updated viewer.js to your examples directory, install the `guard` and `guard-shell` ruby gems ("gem install guard guard-shell"), and run:

 	guard

+Once guard is running, any changes to any of the source CoffeeScript, JS, HTML, or CSS files under examples/ should be automatically detected and viewer.js should be immediately updated.